MicrosoftDocs/win32/desktop-src/properties/props-system-propgroup-video.md

 ---
-Description: 'The property group separator used in property lists to separate video files from other types.
+Description: The property group separator used in property lists to separate video files from other types.
 Do not use this property for getting or setting values.
-It is intended only as a marker.' ms.assetid: '81a4a52e-610e-45a6-838c-e82c74d92ced'
+It is intended only as a marker. ms.assetid: 81a4a52e-610e-45a6-838c-e82c74d92ced
-title: 'System.PropGroup.Video'
+title: System.PropGroup.Video
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.PropGroup.Video